BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 8.3: Download the list of target genes (gene_targets.txt):

-This list already contains contains full path for each locus fasta file for ChewBBACA to fetch the target genes in the folder ```schema_seed/```.
+This list already contains full path for each locus fasta file for ChewBBACA to fetch the target genes in the folder ```schema_seed/```.

 ## Step 8.4: Download the Prodigal trained file